Bitcoin Drops 10% After Failed Breakout from Bullish Pattern

 Written by Sahil Mahadik

-As a full-time trader with over three years of hands-on experience in the financial markets, I have honed an exceptional proficiency in technical analysis, which is the cornerstone of my daily monitoring of price fluctuations in leading assets and indices.
-My journey into trading began with a deep fascination for financial instruments, and this curiosity naturally expanded into the ever-evolving world of cryptocurrencies.
-I am currently contributing to CryptoNewsZ and have also written for Coingape, The Coin Republic and TheMarketPeriodical.
-I am driven by my passion for the markets and want to explore new opportunities, I analyze emerging trends and strategies to get maximum returns in traditional and crypto markets.
+With over three years of hands-on experience in the financial markets, Sahil has honed an exceptional proficiency in technical analysis, which is the cornerstone of his daily monitoring of price fluctuations in leading assets and indices.
+His foray into the ever-evolving world of cryptocurrency began with a deep fascination for financial instruments.
+Sahil currently contributes to CryptoNewsZ but has also been featured in prominent publications like Coingape.